PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 1) The Right Energizer for the Job.

-There are a variety of energizers on the market but we only recommend low impedance energizers Certified Safe by UL or CSA.
+There are a variety of energizers on the market but we only recommend low impedance energizers, certified safe by UL or CSA and with at least 2.5 joules of output power.
 They put out a very short, low amperage pulse of electricity, which will not harm an animal or child.
-NEVER use "Weed Burners", "Weed Choppers" or continuous current fencers - these energizers have been banned in many areas as a fire and safety hazard and will damage ElectroBraid® .
+NEVER use "Weed Burners", "Weed Choppers" or continuous current fencers - these energizers have been banned in many areas as a fire and safety hazard and will damage ElectroBraid®.

 2) Install a Good Ground System.

 Poor or improper grounding causes 95% of all electric fencing problems.
-You can have the most powerful energizer in the world, but if the ground return is poor, your fence will not perform.
-Use a minimum of three copper clad ground rods spaced at least 10 feet apart.
-Use a "hot-cold" system, grounding the next-to-top strand.
+You can have the most powerful energizer in the world but if the ground return is poor, your fence will not perform.
+Use a minimum of three copper-clad ground rods spaced at least 10 feet apart.
+Use a "hot-cold" system by grounding the next-to-the-top strand.
 Electrify all other strands.
 With dry or sandy soil, you may need more ground rods.

 3) Use Recommended Materials.